TeachBooks/Sphinx-GitHub-Alerts/README.md

 For each of the five GitHub alerts, you can see the result below.
 Note that the result depends on where you are visiting this page.

+The codes contain a leading space to enforce showing the code and not converting the code.
+In any application these leading spaces should not be present.

 ### Note

 ```